Firewall nftables settings (firewall.toml)

 /etc/kor-elf-shield/firewall.toml

-The path to these settings can be changed in the main settings and can be found here (firewall parameter).
+The path to these settings can be changed in the main settings and can be found here (parameter firewall).

 A copy of the full settings file is here.